Sheema Kermani

 Her pioneering contribution to the promotion of culture and theatrical performances in Pakistan since 1978 have led to international acclaim.

 Early life and education

-Kermani was born on 16 January 1951 in Rawalpindi in an Army family.
-Kermani's father was a retired Brigadier from Pakistan Army and a Chairman of Karachi Electric Supply Corporation.
-Her education was at convent schools where her father used to get posted.
+Kermani was born on 16 January 1951 in Rawalpindi, Punjab.
+Her father served in the Pakistan Army, retiring as a brigadier and then being appointed as chairman of the Karachi Electric Supply Corporation.
+Her paternal family originates from the city of Lucknow and traces its ancestry to the city of Kerman in Iran, while her maternal side is from Hyderabad Deccan.

+Kermani has two siblings, an elder brother and a younger sister.
+She received her education from Convent schools in different cities across Pakistan where her father was posted.
+During her school vacations, Kermani would visit her maternal grandparents who lived in India and it was there that she developed an interest in the performing arts.

 Career

 When she was 8 years old, Kermani started to learn piano and Western classical music.
 From the age of 13, she began to learn classical Indian dance from Mr. and Mrs. Ghanshyam (a couple from Calcutta, who had set up a center for dance and music in Karachi).
 She later joined their institute as a member of their staff and performing troupe.
 Kermani was the only dancer in Pakistan throughout the years of General Zia-ul-Haq's martial law, when dance was banned and came to be seen as an activity highly disliked by the state and the clergy.

 She received her early education from Presentation Convent Rawalpindi.
 After doing O-Level from Convent of Jesus and Mary, Karachi, she completed her A- Level from Karachi Grammar School and then proceeded to Croydon College of Art, London to study fine arts.
 She holds a degree of Bachelor of Arts from the University of the Punjab, Lahore, and a Masters and M. Phil Degree in History from University of Karachi, where she is presently enrolled for PhD.